-The time difference between receipt and display of all messages must be compliant with section 5 Performance requirements such that there is no discernible lag between one device updating and updating of the adjacent VMS.
+The time difference between receipt and display of all messages must be such that there is no discernible lag between one device updating and updating of the adjacent VMS.

 4.14.1 Display update time

 For VMS in a group or pair, the maximum lag between sequential VMS updating is one second.